NathnaelYimer/-Simple-Lead-Manager-project/README.md

 ### Database

-The database used is MongoDB with Mongoose for ORM.
+The database used is MySQL with Sequelize for ORM.

 ## How to Run the Project Locally

 ### Prerequisites

 - Node.js (v14 or higher)
-- MongoDB
+- MySQL

 ### Steps